omeka/omeka-s-enduser/docs/modules/scripto/scriptoproject.md

 You can edit your project using the Actions dropdown in the upper right hand corner of the screen.
 It offers the same two tabs you used when [creating your project](#create-a-project) - [Configuration](#configuration-options) and [Reviewers](#reviewers).

 ## Admin Item Review
+[This screencast](https://vimeo.com/431828023) shows the process of reviewing an item and its media.

 To review an item, click on its title in the project view.

 The Item view page, like the project view, has near the top of the page a Scripto account bar, where you can either log in or navigate to the dashboard, your contributions and watchlist.